 Queens University of Charlotte offers an orientation program before the start of fall classes to prepare new students for college life.

 Queens University of Charlotte has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are required to fulfill a lanuage requirement as well as a math and science requirement.
 Students are not required to take a computer class to graduate.

 When choosing a major, Queens University of Charlotte students have several choices to make.
 Scroll down to see a full list of majors offered at Queens University of Charlotte below.

 Student struggling to choose just one area of study may consider a double major.
 Declaring a double major may mean taking more courses, but it can provide an interesting mix of experience that helps students stand out when job searching or applying to grad school.

 Students must choose one of the majors offered by the college.
 Self-designed majors are not allowed.
-Queens University of Charlotte does not require all students to complete a senior project.
+Queens University of Charlotte does not require a senior project for all students.